-As one of the newest members of the Commvault family, I was privileged to attend my first Commvault Hockey Helping Kids event recently at the Boston Garden.
-Unlike our usual events, this one took place over a two-day period, in the Boston Bruins NHL venue, but instead of a Bruins game, attendees were treated to dinner and the NCAA Division I Hockey Semi-Finals on Friday evening, March 22nd.
+A recent Commvault Hockey Helping Kids event took place over a two-day period, in the Boston Bruins NHL venue.
+But instead of a Bruins game, attendees were treated to dinner and the NCAA Division I Hockey Semifinals on March 22.
 This was not a typical one-day HHK event that takes place on NHL ice in conjunction with a game, usually between rival teams.
-No, this was a different kind of night, but a special one for me.
+No, this was a different kind of night, but a special one.

-The NCAA semi-final games between Providence College and University of Massachusetts at Lowell and Boston College and Boston University were certainly thrilling to me, as one who attended every Fairfield University home hockey game in my own college days.
+The NCAA semifinal games between Providence College and University of Massachusetts at Lowell and Boston College and Boston University were certainly thrilling.
 And while UMASS and BU were certainly the victors in their respective games, the real hero of the evening was the charity that the Commvault/Microsoft partnership supported at the event - Courageous Sailing Center of Boston.

 Courageous Sailing, a 501c3 non-profit, is dedicated to transforming the lives of Boston's at-risk youth through sailing programs that inspire learning, personal growth and leadership.
 Through a raffle and the auction of authenticated Bruins signed sports memorabilia (a jersey and hockey stick) and a couple of Microsoft-donated Xboxes, this HHK event raised about $4,000 for Courageous Sailing.
 The representatives of the charity were probably as grateful as they would have been had they been holding the $360 million Powerball ticket for Monday night's drawing.
 It made me extremely proud to be part of a company that combines the love of a sport with unbridled compassion and philanthropic support for children's causes.